ghoneycutt/puppet-module-nrpe/README.md

 # Compatibility
 ---------------
-This module supports Puppet v3 with Ruby 1.8.7, 1.9.3, and 2.0.0.
+This module supports Puppet v3 with Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.0.

-It is tested on the following OS families.
+It is tested on the following platforms.

 * Debian 6
 * EL 6